electron-forge/electron-forge-docs/core-concepts/why-electron-forge.md

 * Native Node.js module rebuilding (`electron-rebuild`)
 * Universal macOS builds (`@electron/universal`)

-Although these single-purpose packages are mature and production-ready, they application developers need to understand what each one does and write their own scripts to glue the packages together into a build pipeline.
+Although these single-purpose packages are mature and production-ready, application developers need to understand what each one does and write their own scripts to glue the packages together into a build pipeline.
 This process requires research and iteration, and can be confusing for folks who are new to Electron.

 ## Value proposition